BleepSec/bleepsec.github.io/_posts/2020-05-11-htb-oscp-lame-writeup.markdown

 ![sucessful command shell](/assets/img/samba-exploit-msfconsole.png){: .align-center}

 You now have completely rooted this system, so pillage away and grab those user.txt and root.txt flags.
-Congrats!
+Congrats on an awesome hack!